Skip to content

 Peer- reviewed Edited Volumes

-Toktamis, K., David, I. eds. (under review to be published in 2024) Repression and Resistance during the AKP regime in Turkey, Peter Lang Publishers.
+Toktamis, K., David, I. eds.
+(2024) Repression and Resistance during the AKP regime in Turkey, Peter Lang Publishers.

 Toktamis, K., David, I. (2018).
 Special Issue Repression and Resistance: Fragments of Kurdish Politics under the AKP Regime in Turkey, Turkish Studies, volume 19 issue 5.
 Taylor & Francis.